-13. Troubleshooting
+14. Troubleshooting

-1. Low supply water flow or pressure:
+Low Pure Water Flow Out Of The Brush

-- 1. Low tap pressure is the most common cause of low pure water production from multifilter style units.
+1. Low tap pressure is the most common cause of low pure water production from multifilter style units.
 Source water pressure is the primary driver of system performance for RO filters.
 Even sources that appear to have plenty of flow out of the tap may not have enough pressure to push water through the RO membrane.
 Ensure that the tap pressure is sufficient using a pressure gauge.
 Trying a different source may lead to better performance.
 Also check all hoses (incoming and outflowing) for kinks or blockages, especially hose reels that are wound too tight.
 Trying a larger diameter hose (1/2" or more) or a shorter hose length between the system and the tap can also improve flow.
-Adding a pump, such as the abc boost pump (WF1000-BP) or the SG1->2 upgrade kit (TSSG-Upgrade), can help compensate for low source pressure.
-Do not exceed 130 PSI when using a pump. - 2.
-Mineral fouling of the RO membrane will lead to reduced pure water production from your system.
+Adding a pump, such as the abc boost pump (WF1000-BP) can help compensate for low source pressure.
+Do not exceed 130 PSI when using a pump.

+2. Mineral fouling of the RO membrane will lead to reduced pure water production from your system.
 Processing water through the RO membrane without enough (or any) bypass flow will lead to increasing mineral concentration within the RO housing.
 In minor cases, this will result in a temporary drop in production from the RO membrane.
 Flushing the excess minerals from the housing will return the filter to normal production rates.
 In extreme cases the mineral buildup will permanently reduce the flow rate of the filter.
-These cases can only be fixed by replacing the filter. - 3.
-Biologic fouling is another potential cause of reduced pure water production from the RO filter.
+These cases can only be fixed by replacing the filter.

+3. Biologic fouling is another potential cause of reduced pure water production from the RO filter.
 Algae, bacteria and fungi can land and grow on the surface of the RO membranes.
 These organisms eventually block off pores in the membrane leading to reduced production levels.
 Letting filters sit for long periods of time without running any water through them increases the chances of biological fouling.
 After long term storage, running a series of long flushes will often return the RO membrane to normal production levels.
-Remove the bypass regulator tube and then shut off both valves on the brass wye fitting.
-Run it like this for 10 minutes and then open the RO only outlet on the brass wye fitting and restrict your bypass to its normal running setting for a minute or two.
-Doing this flushing process 2 or 3 times may be required to return to normal production levels. - 4.
-Expect decreased production rates when running your RO with colder source water.
+Close output shutoff valve and fully open bypass valve.
+Run it like this for 10 minutes and then open the output valve and restrict your bypass to its normal running setting for a minute or two.
+Doing this flushing process 2 or 3 times may be required to return to normal production levels.

+4. Expect decreased production rates when running your RO with colder source water.
 The ideal temperature for source water is 77°F. You can expect around half the flow for water at 50 degrees that you would get at 75 degrees, even if both sources are at the same PSI.
 Use your TDS meter to measure the temperature of your source water to determine if this is the cause of lowered flow rates.